 At 12:45 in the afternoon, the tankers

-exploding on the runways, they knew
+bombs began exploding on the runways, they knew

-were Japanese.
-The men ran to their tanks or
+the planes were Japanese.
+The men ran to their

 On Christmas Day, the tankers were planting homemade mines as they withdrew from an area.
 The mines were eight by eight square boxes which had a flashlight battery in the center of the box.
 Attached to the lids of the boxes were metal strips.
 When pressure was placed on the lid, the circuit was completed and the mine exploded.

 Carl watched as Capt.
-Write began placing the mines in the road.
+Write began planting mines on the road.
 Write did this himself since he knew that the mines could go off at any time.
 As Carl drove away to deliver gasoline and ammunition to the tanks, he heard an explosion.
 A mine had gone off as Capt.
 Write was planting it.

 After delivering the supplies, Carl returned to where Capt.
 Write had been wounded.
 Although he was fatality wounded, Write kept giving orders to his company.
 Carl stayed with Capt.
 Write and only left him to deliver supplies.
 The men got a jeep and moved Write to a aid station in a more secure area.
 The medics knew there was nothing they could do for Write, so they attempted to keep him comfortable.
 Capt.
-Write died of his wounds.
-Before he died, Write had asked that roses be put on his grave.
-But since the men could not find roses, Carl Nickols placed a native red flower on Write's grave.
+Write died of his wounds, but before he died, Write had asked that roses be put on his grave.
+After he died the men could not find roses, so Carl Nickols placed a native red flower on Write's grave.

 Carl also recalled that while A Company's bivouac was near an American Artillery unit, the bivouac was attacked by Japanese planes which came in low.
 During the strafing and bombing, Sgt.
-Ivan Wilmer was attempting to reach his tank when he was hit by shrapnel from a Japanese bomb.
-He was killed instantly.
+Ivan Wilmer was attempting to reach his tank when he was hit by shrapnel from a Japanese bomb killing him instantly.

 On April 9, 1942, Carl and the other men received the word that General King had surrendered them to the Japanese.
 Carl and the other men destroyed their equipment and ammunition and waited for the Japanese.
 It was his belief that had the soldiers known what lay ahead of them, they would have fought to the bitter end.